Larry Edward Jaster

 Overall, Jaster went 50-57 in the minor leagues and 35-33, 3.64 in the majors.

 Jaster has been a minor league pitching coach for the Baltimore Orioles for over a decade.
+He began his coaching career in 1983 with the GCL Braves.
+He also served as pitching coach with the Sumter Braves, Durham Bulls and Macon Braves.
 He was the pitching coach of the Bluefield Orioles in 2004-2006 and the GCL Orioles in 2007-2012.
 He currently resides in Jacksonville, FL.